 The term “offshore company” is used to define a company that’s incorporated and situated outside of its country of residence.
 Its jurisdiction differs from that of its shareholders, directors and members.
+Our team has years of experience and is ready to guide and assist you Contact us today!

 The purpose of creating such a corporation is to take advantage of a thriving business environment and conditions unique to the country.
 Certain countries offer international businesses major advantages that allow them to increase their bottom line; these can include asset protection, lower tax rates, greater confidentiality, and reduced legal procedures.

 Starting up an offshore company can prove to be a catalyst for business growth.
 Investors and other shareholders can look into incorporating offshore in countries such as Belize, Hong Kong or Singapore—all of which offer plenty of benefits for large businesses.
+You can legally reduce your US tax bill by moving your business offshore, but only if you move yourself along with it.
+This article describes how you can significantly reduce your US tax liability by moving outside the US.

 Let’s take a look at the advantages businesses receive from offshore incorporation.